Tualatin Valley Drinking Water Quality

 0 ppb

-Tualatin Valley lead levels are well within safe limits.
+Tualatin Valley lead levels are well below the EPA action level.

 Regular testing is still recommended, as lead can enter water through household plumbing.